 Dr Heath is interested in supervising doctoral research students on the role of the Rho GTPase RhoJ as well other endothelial expressed genes in angiogenesis

-If you are interesting in studying any of these subject areas please contact Lawrence on the contact deatils above, or for any general doctoral research enquiries, please email: email@example.com or call +44 (0)121 414 5005.
+If you are interesting in studying any of these subject areas please use the contact details above, or for any general doctoral research enquiries, please email: firstname.lastname@example.org or call +44 (0)121 414 5005.

 For a full list of available Doctoral Research opportunities, please visit our Doctoral Research programme listings.